Video tolling: Poland

 In Poland system called A4Go and AmberGo is available on two parts of highways: A4 on the section between Krakow and Katowice and on A1 on the section between Rusocin and Nowa Wieś.
 Payment is a possible via few mobile applications for IOS and Android: Autopay, Skycash, AmberGo, A4Go.

 Australia

 In Australia, video tolling is a part of the e-TAG system, and is country-wide.
-The system was originally developed in the early 1990s, with the system since adopted by all electronic tolled roads, bridges and tunnels in Australia.
+The e-TAG system originated in the 1990s when Melbourne's CityLink, operated by Transurban, became the first tollway in the Southern Hemisphere to operate without traditional toll booths.